jhammelman/HSSP_Python/README.md

 #### Coding instructions

+Using the green button, download this code to your computer.
+Extract the folder saying yes to all the prompts.
+Inside the extracted HSSP_Python-master folder, drag the lesson4 folder to the desktop.

-First we have to install pygame.
+Now we have to install pygame.

 Find your terminal.
 It should already be up as a black screen on your computer, if it's not you can search the computer to open it.

 Now type into the terminal: